Lemonade (Forrest Frank and The Figs song)

 "Lemonade" is a song by Forrest Frank and The Figs. The song was released as a single on August 1, 2025, through River House Records and 10K Projects.

 Background

 On July 19, 2025, Frank announced that, while in a skateboarding accident, and had suffered from multiple back fractures.
 After noticing a comment on social media asking how he would make music with the injury, he was inspired to record and produce a song themed around the back fracture, while on his hospital bed, resulting in the songs "Lemonade" and "God's Got My Back".
 Frank teased the songs online, and within three hours, it received several million views, later achieving over 42 million views.
 Seeing the song's success, he released "Lemonade" on August 1, 2025.

 On October 3, 2025, a folk remixed version of the song was released.
+On November 14, 2025, Grace Graber released a punk rock cover of the song.